otanistudio/NaiveHTTP/README.md

 ## Tests

 The main suite runs against <http://httpbin.org> but is configurable to run against your own local instance of it.
-Check the `NAIVEHTTP_EXTERNAL_TEST_SERVER` and set it to the appropriate value.
+Check the `NAIVEHTTP_EXTERNAL_TEST_SERVER` environment variable under the Test section in the NaiveHTTP scheme and set it to the appropriate value.

 If you want to run your own local `httpbin` you can use Python and PIP: